 CoroNaspresso, Covid test with coffee capsules

-Saggiomo and his team's test kits, nicknamed CoroNaspresso, are Covid tests of "isothermal loop-mediated amplification (LAMP)" made using a hot pan and coffee capsules (like Nespresso ones, to understand).
+Saggiomo and his team's test kits, nicknamed CoroNaspresso, are Covid tests of "loop-mediated isothermal amplification (LAMP)" made using a hot pan and coffee capsules (like Nespresso ones, for instance).

 Well.
 We have a non-instrumental device, super cheap, easy to produce in millions of copies, almost universal and with a low impact on waste.
 Too good to be true?

 Let's start by saying that this type of Covid test (the LAMP) has a great advantage: it can be carried out at a fixed temperature (about 65 ° C or 150 ° F).
 This, plus the fact that the test uses a simple acid-based color indicator to indicate positive or negative, made it ideal for Saggiomo to try to create a routine to do at home using simple appliances.

 Coffee capsules: here is the Covid test at home

 To regulate the temperature for testing, scientists typically use electrical thermostats.
 Trivially, Saggiomo was working from home and was looking for an easy solution.
 He thus reviewed so-called "phase change" substances, which absorb heat when they melt and maintain a constant temperature.

 Among them, Saggiomo found a wax made of a phase change material that melted at the exact temperature he needed.
 He then built a device to house the LAMP test reaction tubes and pieces of wax.

 All of this had to be placed in a shell that could be heated without melting.
 The perfect candidates?
 The staple of Saggiomo's breakfast routine: coffee capsules.

 After testing different methods of heating the device, Saggiomo found the best method: a simple pot of boiling water on a stove.